mosalen/LAB-PROJECT/README.md

 BERT is a very huge unsupervised pre-trained model.
 So we recommend to run it on GPU or TPU, or it will be very slow.
 But the result will be surely outstanding.

 # On TPU
-We have implemented the model on Colab and uploaded our Chinese-version BERT to our TPU, while we will get it public later.
+We have implemented the model on Colab (see version 2.0 on_TPU.ipynb).
+We have also uploaded our Chinese-version BERT to our TPU, while we will get it public later.
+Hence please upload a pre-trained Chinese-version BERT model if you need one, while other English versions are available.

 Note that currently there are four pre-trained BERT model checkpoints on google TPU:
 uncased_L-12_H-768_A-12: uncased BERT base model;
 uncased_L-24_H-1024_A-16: uncased BERT large model;